taystantim/Correlation_vs_causation_presentation/README.md

 <img src="Images/bias.jpg" width="400">

 The data only included planes that successfully returned.
-Aircraft that were hit in more critical areas, such as the engine or cockpit, did not make it back and were therefore missing from the dataset.
+Aircrafts that were hit in more critical areas, such as the engine or cockpit, did not make it back and were missing from the dataset.

 - Areas with fewer bullet holes were actually the most vulnerable
 - The correct conclusion was to reinforce the areas with the least visible damage.